jlehrer1/VisualizeGPT/README.md

 ```

 There are two classes. `VisualizeGPT` is the base class which allows you to create visualizations from a DataFrame.
 When you query
 for a visualization, `CodePrompt` object is returned with a `refine` method that allows you to iterate on your plots.
+You can see the code at the given step with the `CodePrompt().response` attribute, or the `.responses` attribute to see the history of all refinements.

 You can run that code and get the visualization you want :-).
 Thanks LLMs!